joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 true
 ```

-This will produce `false` only if both left-hand side and right hand side are false:
+This will be `false` only if both left-hand side and right hand side are false:

 ```js
 > 2 === 3 || 4 === 5